expo/expo/docs/pages/build-reference/variables.md

 See the [eas.json reference](/build/eas-json.md) for more information.

+## Environment variables and app.config.js

+Environment variables used in your build profile will also be used to evaluate **app.config.js** when you run `eas build`.
+This is important in order to ensure that the result of evaluating **app.config.js** is the same when it's done locally while initiating the build (in order to gather metadata for the build job) and when it occurs on the remote build worker, for example to configure the project during `expo prebuild` or to embed the configuration data in the app.

+## Built-in environment variables

+The following environment variables are exposed to each build job &mdash; they are not set when evaluating **app.config.js** locally:

+- `CI=1` - indicates this is a CI environment
+- `EAS_BUILD=true` - indicates this is an EAS Build environment
+- `EAS_BUILD_ID` - the build ID, e.g. `f51831f0-ea30-406a-8c5f-f8e1cc57d39c`
+- `EAS_BUILD_PROFILE` - the name of the build profile from **eas.json**, e.g. `production`
+- `EAS_BUILD_GIT_COMMIT_HASH` - the hash of the Git commit, e.g. `88f28ab5ea39108ade978de2d0d1adeedf0ece76`
+- `EAS_BUILD_NPM_CACHE_URL` - the URL of the npm cache ([learn more](/build-reference/private-npm-packages))
+- `EAS_BUILD_USERNAME` - the username of the user initiating the build (it's undefined for bot users)

 ## Using secrets in environment variables

 To provide your build jobs with access to values that are too sensitive to include in your source code and git repository, you can use "Secrets".